 The Company files income tax returns in the many jurisdictions within which it operates, including the U.S., several U.S. states and the People's Republic of China.
-The prescription period for the income tax returns varies by jurisdiction; tax years open to federal or state general examination or other adjustment as of July 1, 2012 were the fiscal years ended March 29, 2009, March 28, 2010, April 3, 2011 and April 1, 2012, as well as the fiscal year ended March 30, 2008 for several states.
+The prescription period for the Company's income tax returns varies by jurisdiction; tax years that could be subjected to examination by federal or state authorities or other adjustment as of September 30, 2012 were the fiscal years ended March 29, 2009, March 28, 2010, April 3, 2011 and April 1, 2012, as well as the fiscal year ended March 30, 2008 for several states.

 Earnings Per Share: The Company calculates basic earnings per share by using a weighted average of the number of shares outstanding during the reporting periods.
 Diluted shares outstanding are calculated in accordance with the treasury stock method, which assumes that the proceeds from the exercise of all exercisable options would be used to repurchase shares at market value.
-The net number of shares issued after the exercise proceeds are exhausted represents the potentially dilutive effect of the options, which are added to basic shares to arrive at diluted shares.
+The net number of shares issued after the exercise proceeds are exhausted represents the notentially dilutive effect of the options, which are added to basic shares to arrive at diluted shares.

-Note 2 - Churchill Property
+Note 2 - Inventories